BitCurator/bitcurator-nlp-entspan/README.md

 bash Anaconda2-5.1.0-Linux-x86_64.sh
 ```

 Type "yes" and hit enter to accept the license, then scroll through the text and hit enter to install into your home directory.
+Wait for the packages to install, then type "yes" at the next prompt to add the Conda location to your path and hit enter.
+Type "no" to skip VSTools, and hit enter.

 You can find a helpful overview of common Conda commands on the cheatsheet: https://conda.io/docs/_downloads/conda-cheatsheet.pdf.